Adrian95/consolefun/README.md

 ### Fortune Teller

-The Fortune Teller tool uses the Groq SDK to generate a fun fortune message and displays it with colorful ASCII art.
+The Fortune Teller tool prompts you for a question, uses the Groq API to generate a personalized fortune in haiku format based on your question, and displays the response with colorful ASCII art and emoji.

 #### Usage

 ```sh
 node fortuneTeller.js
 ```

+You will be prompted to enter your question, then the application will generate a fortune in haiku format based on your input.

 ### Weather Checker